OctoMind-dev/.github/profile/README.md

 - Free hosting
 - Tests run in parallel to run a test suite of any size fast
-- You can plug us into your [CI/CD](http://localhost:3000/integrations/integrations-overview), schedule test runs in our app, via curl or locally
+- You can plug us into your [CI/CD](http://localhost:3000/integrations/integrations-overview), schedule test runs in our app, via curl or locally, or trigger via mcp from your AI-powered tooling
 - [Octomind’s APIs](https://octomind.dev/docs/api-reference/test-targets/retrieve-all-test-targets) fit into your existing setup
 - Your code is visible at all times and you can download the vanilla Playwright code to run your tests locally
 - SOC2 and GDPR compliant, secure testing of private apps via [private location worker](https://octomind.dev/docs/proxy/private-location)